rcalix1/ConstraintsMLprediction/Deployment/RealData/Run10/README.md

 A function ( f(x) ) is **invertible** if every output ( y = f(x) ) has a **unique** input ( x ).

-Since exact invertibility is rare in neural networks, we ask:
+Since exact invertibility is rare in neural networks, we can ask:

 > **Is the mapping *locally invertible* at least?**
 > (Do small changes in ( y ) correspond to small, unique changes in ( x )?)